Settings

 note

-Quarantine mode is available as an option only for malware, phishing, and spam threat types.
+Quarantine mode is available as a configurable option only for malware, phishing, and spam threat types.
 The remaining types, if enabled, are set by default to warn recipients only.

 What do email warnings look like